-The Master of Science (MS) at the UC Irvine Program in Nursing Science is a graduate degree program that prepares you to lead innovations in healthcare delivery and elevate nursing care across practice settings.
+The Master of Science (MS) at the UC Irvine School of Nursing is a graduate degree program that prepares you to lead innovations in healthcare delivery and elevate nursing care across practice settings.

 The program coursework is designed to prepare graduate-educated nurses with:

 The MS degree provides you with a foundation for seamless progression into a research- or practice-focused doctoral program.